7 Causes of Water Intrusion During Heavy Rainfall

 Grading & Drainage Issues

-Drainage issues are another problem that causes major issues with water for homeowners.
-Without proper drainage around the foundation of the home, water will begin to pool and can potentially leak into the foundation.
-Drainage is also typically accounted for during the construction process.
-Although, it should also be carefully planned for when making changes to the landscaping around the property.
+Drainage issues are another common problem that can cause major water-related issues for homeowners.
+Without proper drainage around the foundation, water may begin to pool and could potentially leak into the home.
+Drainage is typically accounted for during the construction process, but it should also be carefully planned when making changes to the landscaping around the property.

 7 Common Grading & Drainage Issues Which Cause Water Intrusion During Heavy Rainfall: